ujitendra74/CCS-Demo/README.md

 - Edit the n8n pipeline with all your own credentials to connect with GitHub, Airtop and OpenAI.
   - All steps which need it should show an error icon.
   - For all GitHub nodes change the repository owner to yourself.

+- Change the workflow from "Open browser" to your workflow

 - Activate your workflow within n8n.
   - Switch the toggle at the top right to "Active"